-EFA's 2017 Annual General Meeting will be held on Sunday,
+EFA's 2017 Annual General Meeting was held on Sunday, 8th October, at:

 - 15:00 AEDT (NSW, VIC, TAS)

 - 14:30 ACDT (SA)

 1. Minutes of 2016 AGM

 Motion: That the meeting accept the minutes of the 2016 AGM held on 27th November 2016 as a true and correct record.

 Motion: That the meeting accept the financial reports for the 2016/2017 financial year.